cloudogu/portainer-1/README.md

 **_Portainer_** is meant to be as **simple** to deploy as it is to use.
 It consists of a single container that can run on any Docker engine (can be deployed as Linux container or a Windows native container, supports other platforms too).
 **_Portainer_** allows you to manage all your Docker resources (containers, images, volumes, networks and more!)
 It is compatible with the _standalone Docker_ engine and with _Docker Swarm mode_.

+## Copyright Notice

+This repository does contain an altered version of the original source code distributed by Portainer.
+For users, interested in the original source code of Portainer visit https://github.com/portainer/portainer

 ## Current Version & Updating Portainer

 The current develop-Branch mirrors the release of tag **2.1.0**.